MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

    :::image type="content" alt-text="Create Autopilot profile." source="images/df3b.png" lightbox="images/df3b.png":::

-5. On the Assignments page, choose **Select groups to include** and click your Azure AD security group.
+5. On the Assignments page, choose **Select groups to include** and select your Azure AD security group.
 Select **Next**.

 6. Accept the summary and then select **Create**.
 The Autopilot profile is now created and assigned to the group.

 ## Configure Enrollment Status Page

-To ensure that devices apply the DFCI configuration during OOBE before users sign in, you need to configure enrollment status.
+To ensure that devices, apply the DFCI configuration during OOBE before users sign in, you need to configure enrollment status.

-For more information, refer to [Set up an enrollment status page](/intune/enrollment/windows-enrollment-status).
+For more information, see [Set up an enrollment status page](/intune/enrollment/windows-enrollment-status).

 ## Configure DFCI settings on Surface devices

 DFCI includes a streamlined set of UEFI configuration policies that provide an extra level of security by locking down devices at the hardware level.
-DFCI is designed to be used in conjunction with mobile device management settings at the software level.
-Note that DFCI settings only affect hardware components built into Surface devices and do not extend to attached peripherals such as USB webcams.
+DFCI is designed to be used with mobile device management settings at the software level.
+Note that DFCI settings only affect hardware components built into Surface devices and don't extend to attached peripherals such as USB webcams.
 (However, you can use Device restriction policies in Intune to turn off access to attached peripherals at the software level).

 You configure DFCI policy settings by editing the DFCI profile from Endpoint Manager, as shown in the figure below.